Crynux Network

 If you're using HTTP protocol to access the WebUI, the connection is not encrypted, and the private key might be intercepted by a malicious middle man.

-Instead, use an SSH connection in the terminal to transfer your private key to the node.
+Instead, use an to transfer your private key to the node.

 Your private key is not secure on Vast!